KeetaNetwork/demo-fx-anchor/README.md

 1. Converts the source currency to USD
 2. Converts from USD to the destination currency
-3. Applies proper decimal place conversions
+3. Applies proper precision between different tokens for the conversions

 See `apps/api/src/utils/rates.ts` for the implementation.